mit-orcd/orcd-docs-edit/docs/running-jobs/application-analysis.md

 ![htop ssh](../images/application-analysis/htop_ssh.png)

-In the above image, you can see we have run ssh node1600, and the command prompt now indicates we are on that node.
+In the above image, you can see we have run ```ssh node1600```, and the command prompt now indicates we are on that node.
 From here we can run:

 ```htop -u USERNAME```